A SaaS-Only Build, Not a Generic Software Project

 How long to ship a SaaS MVP?

-Six to eight weeks for a charge-from-day-one MVP with auth, billing, one core workflow, and a basic admin.
+Six weeks for a charge-from-day-one MVP with auth, Stripe billing, one core workflow, and a basic admin.
 We protect that timeline by pre-defining the cut list — features that explicitly will not ship in v1.

 Can you handle multi-tenant architecture properly?